-Trump says rallies ‘very safe’ despite virus anxiety
+Trump lobs fresh barbs at Dems, rallies GOP faithful in NC

 Republicans have picked Charlotte to host the Republican National Convention.
 Trump also visited Charlotte last month as part of a series of revitalization and “opportunity now” summits, programs he and administration officials have highlighted as he tries to chip away at the Democrats’ electoral advantage in minority communities.

-AP writer Noreen Gillespie contributed to this report from Charlotte, N.C.
+AP writers Noreen Gillespie in Charlotte and Kevin Freking in Washington contributed to this report.